Erikfk99/Sentinel/README.md

 # Sentinel
-This is a repository for Sentinel to reuse with cusomters
+This is a repository for Sentinel queries, logic apps and more